briansimiyuj/doctor-appointment-app/README.md

   1. Create a Doctors page and mount it on Script component and provide a route for it
     a.
 Create a search bar and mount it on Doctors page
+  2. Create a filter menu and mount it on Doctors page
+      a.
+Create a filter menu button